Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 - #### Color

     Color in which the target object will be highlighted.
-Colors are defined in the RGBA color channel.
+Colors are defined in the RGBA or HSV color channel.
 By configuring the alpha (A) value, highlights can be translucent.

 - #### Object